Apax considering selling Travelex to UAE Exchange - sources

-LONDON Private equity firm Apax [APAX.UL] is in talks to sell Travelex [IPO-TUL.L] to the owner of the UAE Exchange, two sources familiar with the matter said on Thursday, suggesting a rethink of its planned 1 billion-pound listing of the foreign exchange company.
+LONDON May 22 Private equity firm Apax is in talks to sell Travelex to the owner of the UAE Exchange, two sources familiar with the matter said on Thursday, suggesting a rethink of its planned 1 billion-pound ($1.7 billion) listing of the foreign exchange company.

 Apax is in talks with Bavaguthu Shetty, the owner of money transfer service UAE exchange, which has over 6 million customers in 30 countries, the sources said, adding that Shetty was considering fully purchasing Travelex along with a consortium of investors.